-All CA and CSA components SHALL regularly synchronize with a time service such as National Institute of Standards and Technology (NIST) Atomic Clock or NIST Network Time Protocol Service.
+All CA components SHALL regularly synchronize with a time service such as National Institute of Standards and Technology (NIST) Atomic Clock or NIST Network Time Protocol Service.
 Time derived from the time service SHALL be used for establishing the time of:

 - Initial validity type of a Device's Certificate;

 - Revocation of a Device's Certificate;

 - Posting of CRL updates; and

-- OCSP or other CSA responses.
+- OCSP or other responses.

 Certificates, CRLs, and other revocation database entries SHALL contain time and date information.
-Asserted times SHALL be accurate to within three (3) minutes.
 Electronic or manual procedures MAY be used to maintain system time.
 Clock adjustments are auditable events (see Section 5.4.1).